 Tip: a hidden workbook is still open – it is just you can’t see it.
 Hiding a workbook is quite different from closing a workbook down.

-Opening the F1F9 keyboard shortcuts automatically
+Opening the F1F9 productivity macros file automatically

 Next, take a copy to the clipboard of the folder’s file path.
 You will find that by clicking in the formula bar relating to the folder in File Explorer.